topo-gps/ios-manual/en/settings/coordinates.rst

    *Setting the displayed coordinate types.*

 In the figure above, only WGS84 decimal and Ordnance Survey national grid are enabled.
-If you go a the waypoint details screen, you see in the 'Coordinates' section that also only these coordinate types are shown:
+With the handles on the right hand side you can determine the ordering of the displayed coordinates.
+If you go to the waypoint details screen, you see in the 'Coordinates' section that also only these coordinate types are shown:

 .. figure:: ../_static/settings-coordinates2.png
    :height: 568px